 - Professor Aaron Lindenberg – Atomic and nanoscale degradation processes in next generation solar cells

 - Professor Andy Mannix – Development of electronic characterization protocols for high-throughput growth screening

-- Professor Kunal Mukherjee – Crystal defects in mixed-bonded solids
+- Professor Kunal Mukherjee – Defects and luminescence in semiconductors

 - Professor Evan Reed – Computer modeling and machine learning for energy materials